dere/dere.github.io/_posts/2017-06-10-two-perfect-chess-players.md

 ---
 layout: post
 title: "What would happen if two chess AIs faced each other?"
-description: "If two chess AIs faced each other, what would happen?
+summary: "If two chess AIs faced each other, what would happen?
 What if they always played the most optimal move and never made a mistake?"
 date: 2017-06-10
 comments: true
 share: true